zoxpx/pxdocs/content/shared/install-with-other-docker-cmdargs.md

 -k <kvdb://host:port>     [REQUIRED] Points to your key value database, such as an etcd cluster or a consul cluster -b                        Use in-built kvdb.
 Provide the kvdb endpoints required for bootstrap with -k option.
--s <device path>          [REQUIRED unless -a/-A are used] Specify storage devices that PX should use for storing the data -T <type>                 Specify backend storage type (<type> is dmthin, btrfs, mdraid or lvm) -cache <device path>      Specify storage devices that PX should use for caching -dedicated_cache          Constrain cache drive assignment from given -cache drives only -j <device path>          Specify a journal device for PX, or "auto" (recommended) -metadata <device path>   Specify storage device that PX should use for storing the system meta data -e key=value              Specify extra environment variables -v <dir:dir[:shared,ro]>  Specify extra mounts
+-s <device path>          [REQUIRED unless -a/-A are used] Specify storage devices that PX should use for storing the data -xs <omit device path>    Specify storage devices that PX should NOT use for storing the data (useful with -a/-A) -T <type>                 Specify backend storage type (<type> is mdraid or lvm) -cache [<device path>]    Specify storage devices that PX should use for caching -dedicated_cache          Constrain cache drive assignment from given -cache drives only -j <device path>          Specify storage device that PX should use for storing the journal data -metadata <device path>   Specify storage device that PX should use for storing the system meta data -kvdb_dev <device path>   Specify storage device that PX should use for storing internal kvdb data -oci <dir>                Specify OCI directory (dfl: /opt/pwx/oci) -sysd <file>              Specify SystemD service file (dfl: /etc/systemd/system/portworx.service) -e key=value              Specify extra environment variables -v <dir:dir[:shared,ro]>  Specify extra mounts
 -d <ethX>                 Specify the data network interface